what jobs can I do with epilepsy?

 Risks to safety will depend on what your epilepsy is like and what the job involves.

-Some jobs may be involve risks if you have seizures – for example, if you are working at heights, near open water or around unguarded machinery.
-As each situation is different, your employer may need to do a risk assessment to look at how your epilepsy could affect your safety at work.
+Some jobs may be a risk if you have seizures – for example, if you are working at heights, around unguarded machinery or near open water.
+As each situation is different, your employer usually needs to do a risk assessment to look at how your epilepsy could affect your safety at work.